Home Laminate FlooringLaminate Flooring BuyingChoosing The Ultimate Guide to Laminate Flooring Underlayment

 In addition to the STC and IIC ratings, some underlayments may also have a thermal rating, or R-value.
 This refers to the underlayment’s ability to conduct heat.
 The higher an R-value is, the less heat will move through it.
 Many homeowners prefer an underlayment with a higher R-value to keep their feet warm in the winter months, however, if you have any kind of radiant heat system, a high R-value can inhibit its effectiveness.

-First up is our series of basic underlayments.
-These are the most simple, cost effective underlayments we offer at Bestlaminate.
-All three of our basic underlayments are suitable for most installations, though they do not offer many features.
+The first underlayment option is the no-frills, basic and standard underlayment.
+These are the most simple, cost effective underlayment options that we offer at Bestlaminate.
+Our basic underlayment is suitable for most installations, though they do not offer many features like vapor protection.
+These floors are suitable for above grade installations with wood or existing subfloors.
+They can be used in combination with a vapor barrier for concrete and below grade installations.
 These are the most popular choices with contractors, due to their low price and effectiveness in allowing the laminate floor to float.

 2-in-1 Vapor Underlayment

-Bestlaminate’s 2-in-1 Vapor Underlayment is another great option for basic installations.
-Made from the same low-density 3mm polyethylene as our standard underlayment, the 2-in-1 has the added protection of an attached moisture barrier film.
-This makes it a safe choice for installing your laminate floor over concrete sub-floors.
+A 2-in-1 vapor underlayment is another great option for basic installations.
+These rolls focus on cushion plus added vapor barrier.
+This makes it a safe choice for installing your laminate floor over concrete sub-floors with resistance to mold, moisture, and mildew.
 Like the Standard Underlayment, this material will fill minor imperfections in the sub-floor, giving your laminate floor a smooth, even surface on which to float.

 2in1 Vapor Barrier Underlayment